roncat/hellodocker/python-docker/flask-app/README.md

-# A minimal microservice example with Python Flask - Docker
+# A minimal microservice example with Python Flask with Docker

 ## Creating a docker image
 The docker image will be created if all goes well.